 Diagnosing Autism Spectrum Disorder

-Some people see a formal diagnosis as an unhelpful label; however, for many a diagnosis:
+Some people see a formal diagnosis as an unhelpful label; However, for many, a diagnosis has many advantages:

-- helps the individual, families, friends, partners, careers, professionals, and colleagues to
+- It helps individuals and their families, friends, partners, and colleagues to

 - It is necessary to access Special Education resources at school or workplace accommodations.

 - It is the key that opens the door to specialized services and available benefits and support.